Advocacy & Community Navigation

 Green Food Box

-House of Lazarus, through its Linking Hands initiative, provides two opportunities every month for ordering the Green Food Box.
+House of Lazarus provides two opportunities every month for ordering the Green Food Box.
 The program provides community members the opportunity to get fresh produce at a wholesale price.
 There are no limits to how many bags a person orders and they may use both North and South Dundas service; the Green Food Box program is open to everyone.
+The program offers participants the opportunity to select their own produce from a list of options that is updated on a monthly basis.*

 North Dundas Green Food Box